Dirty Work (1998 film): Cancelled sequel

 When discussing a possible sequel to Dirty Work in 2018, Macdonald stated "It was an R-rated movie, so we made it that way, then they made it [PG-13], so half the movie had to be cut.
 So it's hard for me to see it objectively.
 There might be another one coming now, I guess."
 Macdonald did not elaborate further regarding the potential sequel.
 Bob Saget spoke about the sequel in May 2021 in an interview with Kevin Hart on his podcast, "Comedy Gold Minds".
 Hart praised the film's moments and innovations, to which Saget replied, "you want to be in the sequel, we're making it?".
 Hart said he would do a cameo without hesitation, declaring Dirty Work to be one of his favorite movies of all time.
 Macdonald died four months later in September 2021, essentially ending talks of a sequel, followed soon after by Saget’s death in January 2022.

 Home media

 MGM Home Entertainment released the film on DVD and for digital rental/purchase in August, 1999.

-In 2025, Vinegar Syndrome announced that they were releasing a 4K extended cut, based on the original preview audience version of the movie, before 7 minutes of footage were edited out.
-Vinegar Syndrome released a 4K/Blu-ray set containing restored theatrical and extended cuts of the film on July 29, 2025.
+In May 2025, Vinegar Syndrome announced work on a 4K extended cut of the film, based on the original version shown at test screenings which contained seven minutes of footage later edited out for the general release.
+On July 29 2025, Vinegar Syndrome released a 4K/Blu-ray set of Dirty Work containing restorations of both the theatrical and extended ("Dirtier") cuts of the film, commentary tracks for both cuts, a 2-hour assembly cut workprint, the 63-minute retrospective documentary Note to Self: Doing Dirty Work, and cast and crew interviews.